-The 23nd annual Route 66 Conference on Communication Disorders will feature Dr. Joan Mele-McCarthy as the speaker.
-The conference is scheduled for Friday, March 2nd, 2018, from 8:45 a.m. to 4:00 p.m.
+The 23rd annual Route 66 Conference on Communication Disorders featured Dr. Joan Mele-McCarthy as the speaker.
+The conference was held on Friday, March 2, 2018, from 8:45 a.m. to 4:00 p.m.

 Dr. Mele-McCarthy, CCC-SLP, is the executive director at The Summit School in Edgewater, Maryland, an independent school serving bright children with dyslexia and other learning differences.
 Mele-McCarthy’s professional experiences include private practice, comprehensive assessment, advocacy, public schools and universities.
 She currently serves on the Board of Directors for the American Speech-Language-Hearing Association (ASHA) as the vice president for Governmental Relations and Public Policy.